As an Amazon Associate I earn from qualifying purchases.

 Recipe Variations

-• Grilled mango: For delicious smoky depth – perfect at BBQs!
+• Grilled mango: For delicious smoky depth, grill your mango first.
+Perfect at BBQs!

 • Tomatoes: Fleshy tomatoes (like Roma, beefsteak, plum tomatoes) work best, though others work.
 De-seed to avoid wateriness.
 It’s basically a mango Pico de Gallo recipe.

-• Avocado: ½-1 diced avocado adds creaminess and healthy fats.
+• Avocado: Mix in ½-1 diced avocado for creaminess and healthy fats.

-• Veggies: i.e., bell pepper for crunch, grilled/regular corn for sweetness, etc.
+• Veggies: Try bell pepper for crunch, grilled/regular corn for sweetness, etc.

 • Other fruit: Swap up to 50% mango.
 Mango pineapple salsa is my favorite; however, peaches and strawberries are also delicious.